visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 Names of columns to fetch.
 By default, all columns are fetched.

-##### `uniqueIdProperty` (String)
+##### `uniqueIdProperty` (String, optional)

 - Default: `cartodb_id`

-Optional.
 A string pointing to a unique attribute at the result of the query.
 A unique attribute is needed for highlighting with vector tiles when a feature is split across two or more tiles.

-##### `credentials` (Object)
+##### `credentials` (Object, optional)

-Optional.
 Overrides the configuration to connect with CARTO.
 Check the parameters [here](overview#carto-credentials).

+##### `headers` (Object, optional)

+Custom headers to include in the map instantiation request.

 ##### `aggregationExp` (String, optional)

-Optional.
 Aggregation SQL expression.
 Only used for spatial index datasets.

 ##### `aggregationResLevel` (Number, optional)

-Optional.
 Aggregation resolution level.
 Only used for spatial index datasets, defaults to 6 for quadbins, 4 for h3.

-##### `queryParameters` (Depends on provider)
+##### `queryParameters` (Depends on provider, optional)

-Optional.
 Use it to parametrize SQL queries.
 The format depends on the source's provider, some examples:

 [PostgreSQL and Redshift](https://node-postgres.com/features/queries):